dh00mk3tu/very-cool-os/logs/update5.md

 But our kernel isn't Linux.

 When we'll build the kernel using GCC, it will use the Linux ```libgcc```, and it will make bad juju linux assumptions.

 ## The GCC Cross Compiler

+> Generally speaking, a cross-compiler is a compiler that runs on platform A (the host), but generates executables for platform B (the target).
+These two platforms may (but do not need to) differ in CPU, operating system, and/or executable format.

+IN order to completly isolate our kernel from our current OS, we'll be building the GCC x-compiler for a rather generic target ```i686-elf```.

+Basic Information (screenfetch)
+Host: Ubuntu 20.10 groovy
+Kernel: x86_64 Linux 5.8.0-50-generic
+Uptime: 21h 8m